This article will provide information on the Student Attendance monitoring process.

-If there is a last minute change then the attendance monitoring system may be expecting you in a different place or at a different time.
-Normally a lecturer would report this and non-attendance would not be recorded, however if you have been marked as non-attending for an event that was changed at short notice then please report this to your admin office.
+The attendance monitoring system may not pick up a last minute change in your timetable as it will be expecting you to be in a different place or at a different time.
+Normally a lecturer will report this change and non-attendance wouldn’t be recorded.
+If you have been marked as not attending a session that was changed at short notice you can report this to your admin office.

 What happens if I don’t scan my Student Card?